jindongwang/transferlearning/code/deep/adarnn/README.md

 - Pytorch == 1.6.0
 - Torchvision == 0.7.0

-The required packages are listed in requirements.txt
+The required packages are listed in `requirements.txt`.

 ## Dataset